iDPI-Umass/tokstats-www/README.md

-# TubeStats
+# TokStats
-TubeStats.org - YouTube Data Visualization Project
+Tokstats.org - YouTube Data Visualization Project

 ## Background

-TubeStats is a project of computer, data, and social scientists to explore and visualize YouTube.
-The website running the visualizations is available at https://tubestats.org.
+TokStats is a project of computer, data, and social scientists to explore and visualize YouTube.
+The website running the visualizations is available at https://TokStats.org.
 The code that runs the web frontend is here.

-TubeStats was built by Kevin Zheng working with the [Initiative for Digital Public Infrastructure](https://publicinfrastructure.org) (iDPI).
+TokStats was built by Kevin Zheng and Reagan Keeney working with the [Initiative for Digital Public Infrastructure](https://publicinfrastructure.org) (iDPI).

 ## Main Tasks